 Please discuss with our practice manager.
 Payment options include eftpos and credit card.

 CLAIMING APPLICABLE REBATES

 Some people may be eligible for a Medicare rebate.
-If you have been referred with a Mental Health Care Plan from a GP or Psychiatrist, you are eligible for a rebate of approximately $124.50 per session for up to 6-10 sessions in a calendar year.
+If you have been referred with a Mental Health Care Plan from a GP or Psychiatrist, you are eligible for a rebate of approximately $84.60 to $124.50 per session (depending who you see) for up to 6-10 sessions in a calendar year.
 You may be eligible for more rebatable sessions, this will depend upon your particular situation and can be discussed with you in conjunction with your doctor.

 Private Health Fund Rebates

 If you are a member of a private health fund offering rebates for psychological services (usually under extras / ancillary cover), then you may be able to claim a proportion of the fee – subject to your level of coverage.
 You may need to check these details with your specific health fund, as some health funds now require that their members first utilize the rebate provided through medicare.
 However it is important to remember that a medicare referral is something which needs to be initiated by your medical health care professional for a mental health condition.
 It is therefore best to check with your health fund first, and also to discuss referral options with your doctor.
 This practice currently does not have HICAPS.